MAECProject/MAECProject.github.io/documentation/utils/index.md

 ### STIX to HTML (MAEC to HTML)
 <i>The `MAEC to HTML` utility to convert MAEC XML to HTML has been deprecated, and the functionality of the utility has been incorporated into the STIX-to-HTML utility.</i>

 `STIX to HTML` is an XSLT stylesheet that can transform a STIX XML document (with MAEC content) into a human-readable HTML view.
 It was designed to be leveraged by developers, either as a mechanism for batch rendering STIX (MAEC) documents or to be embedded as a visualization component within a STIX-capable application.
-For example, the `STIX to HTML`  transform is leveraged by [STIXViz](http://stixproject.github.io/documentation/utilities/#stixviz) to display the contents and details of individual components.

 Because `STIX to HTML` is an XSLT stylesheet, users must be familiar with XSLT or XSLT processing libraries/engines (e.g., Saxon or libxslt) in order to use it.
-Users not familiar with XSLT or how to run it against XML should download [STIXViz](http://stixproject.github.io/documentation/utilities/#stixviz) and leverage the `STIX to HTML` output that it includes.

 `STIX to HTML` was created by and for developers, and therefore, customization and extension capabilities have been prioritized.
 Documentation on how to customize `STIX to HTML` to fit your application or operational needs can be found in the usage guide.